 The University is awarded the prestigious G. Theodore Mitau Award for Innovation and Change in Higher Education by the American Association of State Colleges and Universities.

-On June 15, coinciding with the 10th anniversary of the mission change to a statewide university, Gov. Mel Carnahan signed legislation that changed the University’s name from Northeast Missouri State University to Truman State University, giving the University a name that complements its statewide mission and honors Harry S. Truman, the only Missourian to serve as the President of the United States.
+On June 15, 1995, coinciding with the 10th anniversary of the mission change to a statewide university, Gov. Mel Carnahan signs legislation changing the University’s name to Truman State University.
+The new name complements the school’s statewide mission and honors Harry S. Truman, the only Missourian to serve as the President of the United States.

 The new name, Truman State University, becomes official on July 1, 1996.

 Building on its rich history, the University has consistently been committed to academic excellence and the belief that a strong education is the best means of preparing for a life of continuing personal growth and service.

 Truman State University, Missouri’s public liberal arts and sciences university, began September 2, 1867, when Joseph Baldwin opened the North Missouri Normal School and Commercial College.